AntonioCCosta/maximally_predictive_states/README.md

 The data for reproducing the figures can be found in [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7130012.svg)](https://doi.org/10.5281/zenodo.7130012).
 We provide a run through all the steps on the analysis in two model systems in the folder ./ExamplePipeline

 For a follow-up application in *C. elegans* postural time series, check this [repository](https://github.com/AntonioCCosta/markov_worm) and the corresponding [publication](https://www.pnas.org/doi/10.1073/pnas.2318805121).
+In addition, for an application in larval zebrafish behavior, check this [repository](https://github.com/AntonioCCosta/Markov_Fish_GS/tree/master) and the corresponding [publication](https://www.pnas.org/doi/10.1073/pnas.2410254121).
+Finally, a new tutorial on quantitative approaches to animal behavior that includes our modelling approach can be found [here](https://github.com/oist/Physics-of-Behavior-Tutorials).

 Any comments or questions, contact antonioccosta.phys(at)gmail(dot)com.
 Also, suggestions to speed up the code are more than welcome!